Understanding Policy Portfolios

 A ‘Policy Lever’ is a tool that policymakers can use to influence outcomes in specific areas.
 Levers can take various forms, such as regulations, incentives, public awareness campaigns, partnerships, or direct interventions.
 They are the actionable components of a policy strategy, designed to bring about desired changes or address particular issues.

-Policy Matrix
+Policy matrix

 The Policy Design Matrix is an essential visual tool that helps policymakers categorise policy options based on two crucial dimensions: the implementation timeline and the implementation mechanism.